Why choose us?

 Our U.S ingredient supplier and blender are regulated by the NSF (in compliance with GMP requirements in NSF/ANSI standard 173, section 8 dietary supplements).
 NSF International is an independent, not-for-profit public health organisation that certifies products and writes standards for food, water and consumer goods.
 NSF has a 65-year history of protecting public health, safety and environment worldwide.
 Any ingredients we source from the UK originate from companies meeting ISO9000/2001 and GMP standards.
 This means you can purchase safe in the knowledge we are constantly doing everything we can to ensure our products meet your high standards.

-Does your cheap, nasty protein powder really contain the amount of “whole” protein stated on the label??
-Protein spiking is rife and legal loop holes allow unscrupulous companies to get away with this tactic at your expense!
+Does your cheap protein powder really contain the amount of “whole” protein stated on the label??
+Protein spiking is rife and legal loop holes allow companies to get away with this tactic at your expense!

 Protein content is determined by measuring the overall nitrogen content of a powder.
 Nitrogen is a compound unique to protein and is not found in carbs or fats.
 The most common method used to measure the total nitrogen in a protein product is known as the "Kjeldahl Method” - this involves liberating reduced nitrogen as ammonia, and then measuring the ammonia.
 The problem here, is the Kjeldahl test could imply a given supplement contains more “whole” protein than it actually does, especially where the product contains additional amino acids (usually from human hair, feathers and fur), which will contribute to the overall nitrogen content.

 A perfect example of where this happens is powders which contain creatine.
 Creatine has been shown to spike protein content by as much as 143%!! - In other words, if a powder contains creatine (and it is not listed separately, with an amount), then a product which lists the protein content as being 25g for example, may well only contain around 10g of actual “whole” protein.
 Check your powder’s label for a full break down of amino acids and make sure the creatine listed is assigned its own amount.
-If the powder has been spiked, then it isunlikely the company will provide you with an “Amino Acid Profile” and in this case, they can’t be trusted.
-For powders that allegedly contain 30-50g of protein but are cheap in comparison to other products with a lesser protein content, these have no doubt been spiked! - The price of whey protein at manufacturing level tells us this much! - manufacturers pay as much as £10 per lb (453g) for premium quality whey.
+If the powder has been spiked, then it is unlikely the company will provide you with an “Amino Acid Profile” and in this case, they can’t be trusted.
+For relatively cheap powders citing high protein content, these have no doubt been spiked! - The price of whey protein at manufacturing level tells us this much! - manufacturers pay as much as £10 per lb (453g) for premium quality whey.
 Add to this a high level flavouring system (which can represent as much as a third of the price again) as well as packaging, and it becomes apparent why some powders appear more expensive than others - You only get what you pay for!

 Why does spiking go on?